 is technology competition organized by ESA BIC Prague in cooperation with other partners within the Czech Space Week which is focused on 4 main categories: Earth Observation; Navigation/GNSS; SpaceTech; Blockchain in Space.

 teams come together to work on challenges with the goal to imagine and design innovative services and products that find every day uses for space technologies or data.

 composed of 2-5 multidisciplinary participants will try to create a prototype with business potential that can be pitched in 7 minutes.

 The European Astronaut Centre (EAC) is a centre of excellence for astronaut selection, training, medical support and surveillance, as well as supporting astronauts and their families in preparation for, and during, their spaceflights.

 Prize by SpaceKnow

-Lunch with research team + book about Deep Learning book and goodies for winner of Earth Observation category
+Lunch with SpaceKnow research team and a possibility of an internship + book about Deep Learning and goodies for winner of Earth Observation category

 Prize by GSA

-Networking and self-presentation in front of leaders of Czech start-up community and representatives of MNCs with a chance to launch successfull cooperation, possibility to meet innovators and space technology enthusiasts.
+Networking and self-presentation in front of leaders of Czech start-up community and representatives of MNCs with a chance to launch successful cooperation, possibility to meet innovators and space technology enthusiasts.

 Suggest a small tracker which can be use in almost every drone, which can use IoT for example to share the height and position in real-time with authority or for industry purposes.